 The Bank cooperates with private individuals, who appreciate modern banking services, who have the willingness to save and prefer to do their banking through the modern electronic channels independently.
-Our target group comprises of such clients who are the shareholders of our business clients, self-employed private individuals and regular income receivers.
+Our target group comprises of such clients who are the shareholders of our business clients, self-employed private individuals, deposit holders and regular income receivers.
 The Bank promotes a Direct Banking concept, providing a modern digital services based on a responsible approach with a necessary human touch.

-Private clients benefit from a strong international and local experience of a developmentoriented group.
-Our services offered to private clients combine modern technologies, proactive approach towards day to day banking transactions and a responsible attitude to granting credit facilities.
+Private clients benefit from a strong international and local experience of a development-oriented group.
+Our services offered to private clients combine modern technologies, proactive approach towards day-to-day banking transactions and a responsible attitude to granting credit facilities.
 The Bank strives to achieve a positive impact through partnership with its private clients via large range of facilities, fair interest rates for loan products and stable environment for their savings, with highly transparent approach.
-Hence, the bank has built a long-term and stable relationship with its private clients, who account for approximately 50.3% of the deposit base.
-This partnership is one of the core elements of a business strategy.